Last Updated on August 29, 2020

-A limited liability company (or LLC) is a business structure that can have a single owner or multiple owners (referred to as “members”).
+A limited liability company (or LLC) is a business entity that can have a single owner or multiple LLC owners (referred to as “members”).
 The defining characteristic of this type of business structure is the personal liability protection it affords business owners.
-LLCs are considered separate legal entities from their members.
+LLCs are considered separate legal entities from their members and will usually have a separate Employer Identification Number (like a social security number for an individual, but for a business).
 This means that creditors can only seek repayment for business debts from assets held by the LLC, rather than from the individual members.
 In particular circumstances, however, this protection may no longer shield members and their assets from personal liability.

 Without officially filing formation documents, a business operated by a single owner is considered a sole proprietorship by default.
-The key distinction between a sole proprietorship and an single member LLC is that the owner of a sole proprietorship retains individual responsibility for all the liabilities of the business.
+The key distinction between a sole proprietorship and a single-member LLC is that the owner of a sole proprietorship retains individual responsibility for all the liabilities of the business.
 If your business has a judgment or other legal claim against it, you personally would be on the hook for payment as a sole proprietor.
-The same holds true as a partnership vs a multi-member LLC, but as a partnership if one of the partners gets the business in trouble, each of the partner’s personal assets are at risk.
+The same holds true as a partnership vs a multi-member LLC, but as a partnership, if one of the partners gets the business in trouble, each of the owner’s personal assets are at risk.

 Related: How to form an LLC in each state.